My first depositions were often frightening experiences. Like most new lawyers, I plunged ahead and tried to do my best, but I rarely felt at ease.

 The better approach is to follow answers where they lead.
 Abandon the outline completely if that’s what your gut tells you to do.
 Toward the end of the deposition, call for a break, consult your outline, and keep going if you have missed something important.

 Outlines can also bloat depositions beyond what a case requires.
 Always be as brief as possible.
-It’s easier said than done, but what a windfall for everyone when it happens.
+It’s easier said than done, but a windfall for everyone when it happens.

 5. Be An Active Listener